ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ### SeenThis! streaming

 !!! note
-    This custom tag is in an opt-in bundle, to use it, install the bundle first.
+    This custom tag is in an opt-in bundle, to use it, install `ibexa/connector-seenthis` bundle first.

 Use SeenThis! tag to enable displaying of video with maximum quality regardless of connection and server integration.